We're here to help.

 Writing a good short answer takes a lot of wordsmithing, so be prepared to spend a great deal of time tooling, trimming, and scrapping your drafts.
 Weirdly, although the prompts require incisive thought, the application as a whole is long and meandering, with separate sets of questions for students applying through different platforms.
 So, pay attention and make sure you focus on the right assignment.

-The Requirements: 1 list; 6 short answer questions; 2 additional short essays of 250-300 words
+The Requirements: 1 list; 6 short answer questions; 1 additional short essay of 400 words

 You’ve only got 100 words, but if you chose wisely (and honestly) in the previous question, answering this one should be a cinch.
 Whether you listed one or several interests, your goal is to tell a cohesive story about your intellectual curiosity.
 Ideally, you should try to recount an anecdote that illustrates your engagement with your chosen field, or demonstrates your ability to link seemingly disparate fields.
 Perhaps you’re interested in both religion and astrophysics because each offers a way for you to contemplate our place in the universe.
 But while you may be tempted to wax philosophical, you should beware of veering into overly abstract territory.
 This is a great opportunity for you to explain how your intellectual interests relate to who you are as a person.
 Don’t waste it!